jgmalcolm/jgmalcolm.github.io/map/index.md

 For parking, the map below shows our home within the neighborhood.
 It is the last unit along the back row.
-Orange indicates several places to park: two areas along Knob Hills Circle, in front of the garage behind our unit, or along Forkner Drive on the side of the street closest to our unit.
+Orange indicates several places to park: two areas along Knob Hills Circle, in front of the garage behind our unit, or along Forkner Drive on the side of the street closest to our neighborhood.

 <a style="a:hover { border-bottom: none }" href="parking.png">
   <img width="100%" src="parking.png" alt="Areas for parking marked in orange">